wh0dini/Spoke/docs/HOWTO_INTEGRATE_BANDWIDTH.md

 1. Create an ngrok account and download ngrok.
 2. Start up your Spoke dev env.
 3. Open a new terminal and cd to where you downloaded ngrok.
 4. Run the following command: `./ngrok http 3000`.
 You will see an external-facing app URL.
-Use that to replace `<YOUR_APP_URL>` in the above instructions.
+Set the `BASE_URL` environment variable to that value.